Will UK house prices fall? Latest property market predictions explained

 (Image credit: Getty Images)

-UK house prices have been on something of a journey over the past two years.
+UK house prices have been on something of a journey over the past two years but finally appear to be back in positive territory, especially with the cost of borrowing dropping and mortgage rates being cut on an almost daily basis.

-After hitting a record high in August 2022, they plummeted in the wake of Liz Truss’s disastrous mini-Budget.
+After hitting a record high in August 2022, house prices plummeted in the wake of former Prime Minister Liz Truss’s disastrous Mini Budget.
 Prospective buyers abandoned the housing market as interest rates on mortgages shot up, competition between lenders temporarily collapsed, and the value of cash deposits was eroded by record inflation.

-Mortgage rates soared again in mid-2023 and recently crept up once more as markets have continued to question the UK’s ability to bring inflation down.
-There was also uncertainty about when the Bank of England would halt its cycle of Base Rate hikes - a key factor in setting mortgage rates.
+Mortgage rates soared again in mid-2023 and also crept up during the spring of this year as markets questioned the UK’s ability to bring inflation down.
+There was also uncertainty about when the Bank of England would halt its cycle of base rate hikes - a key factor in setting mortgage rates.

 Subscribe to MoneyWeek